 11:00 AM Sanctuary (An interpreter for the hearing-impaired is available at this service.)

 Our worship is grounded in the historic liturgy of the Church.
 Our prayers come from saints of the past and words expressed for our present life.
 Hymns and anthems draw from traditional text and tune to modern melody and lyrics.
 We value tradition, but we are contemporary in our outlook and intentional in our structure for each worship experience.

 We practice the sacrament of Holy Communion on the first Sunday of each month, and all are welcome at Christ's table.

 We baptize infants and adults, celebrating God's abundant grace.

 Following Children's Time during both services, children ages 4 years old through first grade may leave the sanctuary for Children's Worship and will remain there for the remainder of the service.

-Every Wednesday morning, we offer a service of worship with Holy Communion at 7:00 AM in the Gathering Area.
+Every Wednesday morning, we offer a service of worship with Holy Communion at 7:00 AM.
 The service lasts approximately 40 minutes.
 In this intimate service, we sit in a semi-circle.
 We hear one another’s prayer requests.
 We share in the reading of prayers and scripture passages.
 One of our ministers shares a brief devotion for the day, and together we pass the bread and the cup offering the body and blood of Christ.
 As the sun rises over the tree line, we celebrate each week that God’s mercies “are fresh as the morning and sure as the sunrise.”
-Bagels and coffee are available each week for those who are able to stay for a time of fellowship.

 This service practices the ancient art of Lectio Divina (Holy Reading).
 In meditation the reading of scripture and shared reflections, this service allows worshipers to quiet their hearts and tune their souls to the presence of God.